DonateDonate to support our events!

 Aiglon PlazaAiglon PlazaAiglon Plaza

-This traffic island is a 5,200 sq. ft. triangle in the El Medio Bluffs, at the triple intersection of Aiglon St, Almar Ave, and Tahquitz Pl, just on the border of the fire perimeter.
-This makes it perfectly suited for restoration, providing a buffer for the neighbors on one side from the construction, and something new for neighbors on the other side to look forward to when they return.
-The plaza itself had minor damage from the fire.
-Most of the Agave growing there burned, and has since been removed.
+This traffic island is a 5,200 sq. ft. triangle in the El Medio Bluffs, at the triple intersection of Aiglon St, Almar Ave, and Tahquitz Pl, on the edge of the fire perimeter.
+The park itself had minor damage from the fire.
+Most of the agave growing there burned and has since been removed.
 There was also a little free library, which was undamaged.

-The plaza is divided into two sections.
+The park is divided into two sections.
 The "top" section has historically been grass with one tree and the library.
-The "bottom" section had mostly Agave and some trees.
-Our plan is to replant this with native species.
+The "bottom" section had mostly agave and some trees.
+This proposal shows how those areas could be cleaned up and replanted with a low-profile native palette while keeping the existing trees and library in place.

 Our Plan

-For the top section we will plant Molate Red Fescue seed, a CA native grass.
+• The top section is proposed to be seeded with Molate Red Fescue, a CA native grass.

 • Sage